-A few years had past, but things were becoming more difficult at home so when my Dad was 19yrs old he would have to leave for his journey to Melbourne Australia.
-On the 6th May 1962, he said goodbye to Nonna at his family home and then left for the Naples dock with a close family friend.
-It was heartbreaking for both of them.
-He boarded the ship 'Roma' and left for the start of his next chapter.
+A few years had past, but things were becoming more difficult at home.
+When my Dad was 19yrs old he would have to leave for his journey to Melbourne, Australia and leave everything that he knew and loved behind.
+On the 6th May 1962, he said goodbye to my Nonna at his family home and he then left for the Naples dock with a close family friend.
+It was heartbreaking for the both of them as they adored each other.
+He boarded the ship Castel Felice 'Roma' and he left for the start of his next chapter.
 Surrounded by strangers who were all feeling the same, they comforted each other, ate together and talked about their future new life.
-There was a photographer on board who took pictures and a day or two later they could be purchased and thankfully Dad did.
+There was a photographer on board who took pictures of them and a day or two later they could be purchased and thankfully Dad did.

 The voyage was long and tiring, but the ship finally arrived on 31st May 1962 at Station Pier in Port Melbourne.
-It had first passed through Freemantle, Western Australia and then through Sydney.
+It had first passed through Fremantle, Western Australia and then through Sydney.
 Dad remembers it being around dusk.
 He told me that friends from his hometown in Bitritto, Bari who had arrived in Australia earlier had come to greet him with open arms.
 He was so happy just to see someone that he knew.

 He was first welcomed into the home of an amazing lady named Giustina who even though had her own family, took care of Italian migrants.
 This was at 14 George Street in Dandenong.
 She helped them to settle in and encouraged them to look for work.
 Dad found a job after a few weeks at the Ordish Brick Works on Stud Road, Dandenong.
 It must have been so hard for him with not knowing anyone or not being able to speak English, but he was a hard worker and they could see that.
 When I talk to Dad about this adventure, his eyes swell up with tears, as the memories are so fresh as if it only happened yesterday.